gringer/presentation-notes/docs/2017-Mar-15-CBNP.md

 ## Base call acceleration design
  * Typically 1.8 events per base, very high requirements
  * MinION at full output needs 200 GFLOPs
- * writing openCL versions of base callers, unlikely to be as optimal as VHDL
+ * writing OpenCL versions of base callers, unlikely to be as optimal as VHDL

 ## Base call benchmarking
- * Wroking closely with Intel
+ * Working closely with Intel
  * MinION about 240kb/s
  * Promethion about 65,000 kb/s
  * Can only utilise around 10% of available CPU
  * on GPUs, seem to only be able to use about 2% of GPUs; not a good performance payoff
  * on i7-type CPUs, can process 200,000 bases/s, still only using ~10%
- * on Intel Arria / Stratix, getting to 1M-7.5M bases per second, using 60% of available processing power
+ * on Intel Arria / Stratix, getting to 1M-7.5M called bases per second, using 60% of available processing power
  * pretty confident that this is the way to go

 ## PromethION base call implementation
  * current generation 9Mb/s, almost a Tb per day currently
  * second generation of cards up to 4Tb of real-time calling per day
- * looked at accellerator for MinION... but you can do that
+ * looked at accelerator for MinION... but you can do that
- * coding in the background a dongle, either separate or intercalated between MinION and computer that
-   * will do local basecalling, stream out reads
+ * coding in the background a dongle, either separate or intercalated between MinION and computer that will do local basecalling, and stream out reads to the computer

 ## MinION compute requirements
- * Cloud base calling currently * Clive's fault that ONT did that
+ * Cloud base calling currently - Clive's fault that ONT did that
  * If you provide a safety net, people start to use it
  * Cloud base calling will be discontinued at 21st March
  * MinKNOW now has integrated basecaller which will do it for you